BiaCode9/BEAT_BOT/README.md

 ### Overview

-_**BEAT_BOX** A music player app that enables the user to take control and create their own DJ name and custom playlist. ._
+_**BEAT_BOX** A music player app that enables the user to take control and have fun with it by generating their own DJ name and custom playlist. ._

 <br>